trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retro.md

 ### Zoom / Pan

-When you move your mouse over the time selector the zoom/pan tools are shown.
-You can select a time interval and zoom into it multiple times as well as zoom out.
+When you select a particular area on the chart over the time selector the zoom/pan tools are shown as small icons below the chart.
+You can zoom into it multiple times as well as zoom out.
 You can also pan left and right which is a way to see the previous time window.

 ### Raw packet / full content availability